 Sarah Purvey gained both her BA and MA qualifications at Bath Spa some twenty years apart receiving her MA in ceramics in 2009.

-Sarah’s ceramic Landscape Series have been exhibited nationally and internationally including private collections in Tokyo and New York, her ceramic also forms part of the Bath Spa University collection at Corsham Court.
+Sarah’s ceramic Landscape Series have been exhibited nationally and internationally including private collections in Tokyo and New York.
+Her ceramic work also forms part of the Bath Spa University collection at Corsham Court.

 The artistic pursuit of a theme is often an investigation of a limited number of variables.
 When an artist finds a way to work that corresponds to their situation both physically and emotionally their creativity can flourish.
 Sarah Purvey’s work reflects that process and expresses a very personal narrative throughout her practice.